elizqian/operator-inference/README.md

 * MATLAB 2019a or newer

 ---
 This code was developed in MATLAB R2019a and is in a beta state.
-Please contact Elizabeth Qian (eqian@caltech.edu) with any questions or comments.
-[Boris Kramer](http://kramer.ucsd.edu/) also contributed to this code.
+Please contact Elizabeth Qian (eqian@gatech.edu) with any questions or comments.
+[Boris Kramer](http://kramer.ucsd.edu/) and Tomoki Koike also contributed to this code.